darthbatman/english-to-phonetic-sindhi/README.md

 `go build app.go`

-`./app "This is some text I want translated."`
+`./app "This is some text I want translated." [--show-arabic]`

+If the `--show-arabic` flag is used, the Arabic representation of the Sindhi translation will also be displayed.

 This tool uses the Google Cloud Translation API.